cookpad/strix/README.md

 # Strix

+> [!WARNING]
+> This repo is now (as of 2025-02-18) archived and will not receive future updates, security related or otherwise.
+Use at your own risk.

-Web User Interface for [Minerva](https://github.com/m-mizutani/minerva).
+Web User Interface for [Minerva](https://github.com/cookpad/minerva).

 ![strix-sample](https://user-images.githubusercontent.com/605953/75205792-0bb17680-57b8-11ea-8e27-ead912af1194.png)